 4. Fuel Tank Vent Blockage

-5. Lift Pump or Fuel Pump Failure
+5. Lift Pump Failure

-6. Injector or Injection System Issues
+6. Injector or Injection Issues

 👉 Related: Smoke & Combustion Diagnosis Center

-7. Safety Shutdown System Activation
+7. Safety Shutdown Systems

-Engines may shut down to protect themselves.
+Engines may shut down due to low oil pressure, overheating, or faulty sensors.

 👉 Related: Cooling System Diagnosis Center